 We can use the space management data in requirements planning and replenishment.

-EAN is a European Artcile number and UPC is Universal Product Code.
-Each article should have a unqiue number.
+EAN is a European Article Number and UPC is Universal Product Code.
+Each article should have a unique number.

-Each unit of measures will have it’s own UPC or EAN numbers
+Each unit of measures will have its own UPC or EAN numbers

 Listing conditions are stored in the table WLK1.
-The important things apart from listing that WLK1 contains are validity dates and module numbers.
+The important things apart from the listing that WLK1 contains are validity dates and module numbers.

 MARA, WLK2, MBEW, MAW1, MARC.

-Reference site provides certain logistics data when creating or changing article data.
+The reference site provides certain logistics data when creating or changing article data.

-Generic article example – T-shirt is a generic article and the different variants of this article are Yellow, Red, Blue T shirts.
+Generic article example – T-shirt is a generic article and the different variants of this article are Yellow, Red, Blue T-shirts.

-Pricing profile controls whether the variant sales prices are the same or different to the sales price of the generic article.
+The pricing profile controls whether the variant sales prices are the same or different to the sales price of the generic article.

 If we take a business scenario in which there are coupons published in newspaper and customer takes the cutting to store to buy articles.

 To limit the use of coupons to the Apparel and Footwear Merchandise Category you will have to create a material grouping including just these categories.
 The bonus buy condition will use the material grouping to grant the coupons.

 Is it possible to solve the following scenario through SAP- Retail: If you buy two books, you will get the cheaper one free?

 The equivalent Transaction of MM43 of the Retail-System in the Industrial System is MMo3.

-What is the use of HPR (High Performance Retail)?
+What is the use of HPR (High-Performance Retail)?

 HPR in Retail consists of programs specifically on the SAP to POS/BOS interface to improve the runtime of Master data (e.g. Article master/assortment list) IDoc generation.
 These programs are more efficient than the standard SAP programs.
 However, the end results are not exactly identical and certain enhancements are also not available in HPR.

 SAP WM perfectly manages this scenario.
 This will take several steps:

-Define a fixed bin putway strategy for the warehouse/storage type (customizing for WM).
+Define a fixed bin put way strategy for the warehouse/storage type (customizing for WM).